Le Soleil Royal 45cm – Free shipping

 Inspired by the most powerful warship in revitalized French Navy fleet of King Louis XIV, the museum-quality Le Soleil Royal ship model was built with the fine craftsmanship and attention to detail.
 This fighting tall ship occupied a distinguished place in French Navy history.
 Now her unique wooden model ship may similarly occupy a proud position in your office, home or meeting room from which to display her exquisite beauty.

-Features of the Le Soleil Royal model ship:
+Features of the Le Soleil Royal wooden model ships:

 - Overall dimensions of the model are 45L x 14W x 42H cm 1:135 Scale